-For Onshore Production, the company will favour partnering with a mineral processing plant which presents a high degree of ESG awareness and which TSF does not conflict with local communities and ecosystem.
+For Onshore Production, the company will favour partnering with a mineral processing plant that presents a high degree of ESG awareness and which TSF does not conflict with local communities and ecosystem.

-For Smelting and Refining, the company will make efforts to discuss with its client smelters in order to ensure produced waste is re-used as much as possible.
+For Smelting and Refining, the company will make efforts to discuss with its client smelters to ensure produced waste is re-used as much as possible.